nagare-media/engine/README.md

 ### Workflow Manager

-This is the central component and implements a NBMP workflow manager as a collection of [Kubernetes controllers](https://kubernetes.io/docs/concepts/architecture/controller/).
+This is the central component and implements an NBMP workflow manager as a collection of [Kubernetes controllers](https://kubernetes.io/docs/concepts/architecture/controller/).
 NBMP concepts are reflected as custom resources in Kubernetes that are reconciled with the current cluster state.

 ### Workflow Manager Helper